Fields maybe green and grassy but optometrists are interested in your Fields of Vision.

-Arthur Schopenhauer may have said “Every man takes the limits of his own field of vision for the limits of the world,” but in optometry we recognise that there is not just one field of vision but many and we are not just interested in their limits but in changes to them.
+Arthur Schopenhauer may have said “Every man takes the limits of his own field of vision for the limits of the world.”
+Optometry recognises that there are diverse fields of vision and is not just interested in their limits but in changes to them.
 By measuring their limits, depths or changes we can build a greater understanding of the health and efficiency of the visual system.

 In the consulting room we are mainly interested in;

-- Your Central Visual Fields and your Peripheral Visual Fields.
+- Central Visual Fields and Peripheral Visual Fields.

-- If we are screening for disease then each eye has to be tested on its own, i.e. looking at the monocular fields, with the eye not being tested is occluded or covered up.
+- If we are screening for disease then each eye has to be tested on its own, i.e. looking at the monocular fields, with the eye not being tested occluded or covered up.

-- If we are screening for safe driving then a binocular field test ( both eyes are used together as in normal seeing) maybe more useful.
+- If we are screening for safe driving then it is the binocular field that matters.
+Both eyes are used together.
 This type of field test can assess your Useful Field of View (UFoV).

-Poor central fields makes it difficult to recognise peoples faces or to read but has less effect on mobility.
+Poor central fields makes it difficult to recognise people’s faces or to read but has less effect on mobility.
 Some very Simple central field tests are –

 - Reading Letter Charts.
 This gives a measure of your central visual acuity.
 This is a recordable measurement of how well you can see small details in your Central Field of Vision as opposed to your Peripheral Field of Vision.
 The letter chart may be at 6 metres or at your preferred reading (or working ) distance, it depends on what we want to measure.

-Poor Peripheral Fields relate to your ability to see movement and/or changes in the periphery of your vision, movement out of the corner of your eye.
+Poor Peripheral Fields relate to your ability to see movement and/or changes on the periphery of your vision, movement out of the corner of your eye.
 Reading vision and social skills are less affected but people are more likely to trip over and bump into things.
 Some Simple tests Peripheral Field tests are-

 - The simplest peripheral field test is a confrontation test.
 Your optometrist may get you to look at his nose whilst he ‘waggles’ his fingers at the side of your head and asks if you can see them, or he may bring a pen from behind your head (outside your peripheral field of view) and ask you to say when you first see the pen.